 John pioneered interdisciplinary research within the Department of Physics & Astronomy, expanding his research in advanced sensors for astronomy, establishing collaborations with the Life Sciences community (both within the University of Leicester and with other institutes and industry).
 In 1999, he was awarded a University of Leicester research fellowship to establish and lead the Bioimaging Unit.
-Since then he has generated five patents and attracted around £3M in research funding and commercial contracts.
+Since then, he has generated five patents and attracted around £3 million in research funding and commercial contracts.

-A major focus of John’s current research program is novel gamma-ray cameras for medical and non-clinical applications.
+A major focus of John’s current research programme is novel gamma-ray cameras for medical and non-clinical applications.
 One strand of this research has led to a breakthrough technology: an innovative hand-held Hybrid Gamma Camera for medical and veterinary applications e.g. surgery, oncology and gastroenterology.
-John has also led commercialisation of the Hybrid Gamma Camera through the formation of a spin out company Gamma Technologies Limited in collaboration with University of Nottingham.
+John has also led commercialisation of the Hybrid Gamma Camera through the formation of a spin out company Gamma Technologies Limited in collaboration with the University of Nottingham.

 Elsewhere, he leads research on wide band gap semiconductors for soft X-ray detectors.
-This research, in collaboration with the Universities of Sheffield and Newcastle, is leading to novel spectroscopic X-ray detectors that can operate at relatively high temperatures.
+This research, in collaboration with the universities of Sheffield and Newcastle, is leading to novel spectroscopic X-ray detectors that can operate at relatively high temperatures.
 This research will have significant benefits in Space Instrumentation as well as in industrial and medical applications.